For the Board Game

 - Memetic Mutation: "It was [person] in the [location] with the [weapon]"

-- They Changed It, Now It Sucks: The 2008 "modernized" version of the game garnered this reaction to some.
+- They Changed It, Now It Sucks: The 2008 "modernized" version of the game garnered this reaction to some, which is probably why said changes were dialed back in the newer releases of the game to the classic version.

 For the Movie

 - There's a good deal of debate surrounding Mr. Green's actual sexuality.
 In the third ending his last line is "I'm going home to sleep with my wife."
 A joke that he was straight all along, or is he just keeping up the facade now that other people are around?
 Though considering he outs himself, the latter might be unlikely.

 - Wadsworth.
-In the Scarlett and Peacock endings where he's working for the FBI is he deliberately making it harder on Boddy's victims and not protecting the accomplices out of some sense of justice?
+In the Scarlet and Peacock endings where he's working for the FBI is he deliberately making it harder on Boddy's victims and not protecting the accomplices out of some sense of justice?
 In the ending where he's Mr. Boddy is he behaving the way he does throughout the movie to torment his victims?

 - Awesome Music: John Morris' score is often criminally overlooked.